Home » Kennedi High, 16: Lured Away By Online Predator Before Being Located

-When high-functioning autistic teen Kennedi Simone High failed to return home after attending class at Western High School, her mother became worried.
+When high-functioning autistic teen Kennedi High failed to return home in March 2017 after attending class at Western High School, her mother became worried.
 It wasn’t like the 16-year-old to wander off, so there was an immediate concern as to Kennedi’s whereabouts.

-Brandi Stallings, Kennedi’s mother, made public pleas through the media hoping that her daughter would be found safe and sound.
-The Baltimore teen struggles with assessing potential dangerous people or situations she may encounter.
+Brandi Stallings, Kennedi’s mother, made public pleas through the media hoping that her daughter would be found safe.
+The Baltimore teen struggles with assessing potentially dangerous people or situations she may encounter.
 Because of this, her mother didn’t allow her to have a cell phone.
 She even made sure that the computer Kennedi used in the home was put in the living room so she could monitor what the teen was doing online.

-Kennedi was reported missing and it didn’t take long for police to find out that the teenager was using a dating app from a friends phone to talk to men online.
-For five days friends and family feared the worst but held out hope that Kennedi would be returned home safely.
+Kennedi was reported missing and it didn’t take long for police to find out that the teenager was using a dating app from a friend’s phone to talk to men online.
+For five days, friends and family feared the worst, but they held out hope that Kennedi would be returned home safely.

 Their prayers were answered.